Network Exposure

 - Service name and display name (Windows)

-- Firewall rule name and profile
+- Firewall details: rule name and profile (Windows), or the Application Firewall decision and stealth mode (macOS)

-- Process signing details (Windows)
+- Process signing details (Windows and macOS)

 - Port timeline showing when it was first seen and any state changes